 Teachers looking for principles to tie in to projects could certainly use this flamingo for a conversation about BALANCE, one of the Principles of Design.
 After all, a pleasant flamingo drawing depends on showing one that looks like he or she is effortlessly balanced on their legs, and are not about to topple over.

-- How to Draw a Flamingo (click to download a PDF)
+- How to Draw a Flamingo (click for a PDF)

 - Drawing paper

 - Black marker

 Time needed: 45 minutes.